-This is a little trick I tried and loved about three years ago in our old house.
-Since I’m slowly working away at fixing up our horrifyingly outdated master bedroom, I thought it couldn’t hurt to try it out one more time.
+This is a little trick I tried and loved years ago in our old house.
+When I was slowly working away at fixing up our horrifyingly outdated master bedroom, I thought it couldn’t hurt to try it out one more time.

 Updating these kinds of fixtures in an outdated room is really one of the best things you can do to bring it into the present.
 It’s a subconscious thing.
 You don’t really think about them too much and no one’s going to come visit you one day and say “Wow!
 You have really nice vent covers!” but when you see old dingy brown vent covers, you kind of automatically know how old and neglected a space is, even if everything else looks freshly updated.